Jonathan Schoop Player Props: Tigers vs. Twins

 Jonathan Schoop At The Plate

-- This season, Schoop has tallied at least one hit in 18 of 43 games (41.9%), and had multiple hits twice.

-- In 43 games played this year, he has not hit a home run.
+- He has not hit a long ball in his 44 games this year.

-- Schoop has an RBI in one game this season, and it was more than one in that game.
+- Schoop has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least one run nine times this year (20.9%), including one multi-run game.
+- In 10 of 44 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.